mui/base-ui/docs/data/base/components/menu/menu.md

 ### Escape key behavior

 You can control if pressing the <kbd class="key">Escape</kbd> key closes just the current submenu or the whole tree.
-By default, the whole menu closes, but setting the `closeParentOnEscape` prop modifies this behavior:
+By default, the whole menu closes, but setting the `closeParentOnEsc` prop modifies this behavior:

 ```jsx
 <Menu.Root>